arlobelshee/arlobelshee.github.io/content/useless_retros.md

 These days nearly everyone is doing retros.
 Yet I still get a lot of calls to help teams improve their release cadence or fix quality problems.
-These are exaactly the sort of problem that all teams should be able to solve internally: the solutions are well-known and demonstrated to not depend much on local context.
-Why iis the team stuck?
+These are exactly the sort of problem that all teams should be able to solve internally: the solutions are well-known and demonstrated to not depend much on local context.
+Why is the team stuck?

 Because the retro (as commonly executed) is useless.
-Retros, as performed by most teams, ddo not give the outcomes needed.
+Retros, as performed by most teams, do not give the outcomes needed.
 Because most teams don't do the retro right.
 When a team changes how they do retros, they get a different result.

 sizzle
-tldr
+tl;dr
 what people do: bitching sessions what people do: plan and do actions, not achieve objectives Why do retros at all? - what is the problem you are trying to solve